 The sort of folks that read blogs about smelly death rituals usually know a thing or two about the bubonic plague and the plague doctor, but just in case, a few notes.

-When modern people think of the plague doctor, we think of quacks in bird masks.
-The Miasma Theory, the belief that illness came from poisoned or corrupted air, is laughable to people that grew up with Germ Theory; but the plague doctor was the rockstar of the age.
-Before Dr. Birdface, there were two schools of thought on the origin of illness in Medieval Europe: 1.
+Firstly the plague doctor isn’t the angel you think he was, but more on that here.
+Secondly, when modern people think of the plague doctor, we think of quacks in bird masks.
+Miasma Theory, the belief that illness came from poisoned or corrupted air, is laughable to people that grew up with Germ Theory; but the plague doctor was the rockstar of the age.
+Before Dr Birdface, there were two schools of thought on the origin of illness in Medieval Europe: 1.
 The wrath of a vengeful God in retribution for sin, 2.
-An imbalance of the four humors of the body.
+An imbalance of the four humours of the body.

 In times of plague, however, theologians pondered how God could punish the innocent together with the wicked.
-Doctor’s began to question the wisdom of Galen, if an illness is an imbalance of internal fluids, why are all the people getting sick at once?
+Doctor’s began to question the wisdom of Galen.
+If an illness is an imbalance of internal fluids, why are all the people getting sick at once?
 Miasma Theory brought the idea of contagion to the discussion of disease, which meant there was an earthly cause, not a divine one.
-Granted they thought it might be caused by witches or evil Jews poisoning wells, but never mind.
-It was an earthly cause and would, therefore, have an earthly cure.
+Granted they thought it might be caused by witches or Jews poisoning wells, but never mind.
+It was a worldly cause and would, therefore, have an earthly cure.

-The reasoning was that both the dead and the infected with broken gangrenous or septic buboes smelled bad and the uninfected didn’t smell that way, so the corruption must pass via bad smells.
-If bad smells lead to the plague then good ones (counter-corruptives) must cure it, or at least, keep it away.
-Many perfumed materials were used to ward off the plague (camphor, lemon, tansy, mint, jasmine, rose, just to name a few) but they needed constant replacement.
+The reasoning was that both the dead and the infected with broken gangrenous or septic buboes smelled terrible and the uninfected didn’t smell that way, so the corruption must pass via bad smells.
+If bad smells lead to the plague, then good ones (counter-corruptives) must cure it, or at least, keep it away.
+Many perfumed materials were used to ward off the plague (camphor, lemon, tansy, mint, jasmine, rose, to name a few) but they needed constant replacement.

 Veils and cloaks were waxed with the stuff.
-The best plague doctors stuffed their beaks with it and often demanded it as payment from the towns they served as it was (and still is) more valuable than gold.
+The best plague doctors stuffed their masks with it and often demanded ambergris as payment from the towns they served as it was (and still is) more valuable than gold.

 One had to exercise caution when using the Amber Apple, though.
-There are reports of Ambergris being mixed with camphor for plague doctor’s masks and causing fainting or severe headaches.
+There are reports of ambergris being mixed with camphor for plague doctor’s masks and causing fainting or severe headaches.
 The great plague doctor, Peter Damouzy, warned against overuse of the stuff saying it would “congeal semen and grey hair”.
 Damouzy was also not a fan of its price tag either.
-He felt it was too decadent to be a cure for the plague.
-He believed that though the illness was an earthbound affliction, the cure could only come from humble things thereby proving the meekness and humility of mankind before God.
+He felt it was too decedent to be a cure for the plague.
+He believed that though the illness was an earthbound affliction, the treatment could only come from humble things, thereby proving the meekness and humility of humanity before God.

-It seems that the nobility said, “Ya, meekness thanks, Dr. Birdface…I mean Damouzy” and went right on using it.
-In the end, it was its association with the rich, the rare, and the powerful that kept Ambergris relevant after the rise of modern medicine, as it became the ultimate rich kid luxury.
+It seems that the nobility said, “Ya, meekness thanks, Dr Birdface…I mean Damouzy” and went right on using it.
+In the end, it was its association with the rich, the rare, and the powerful that kept ambergris relevant after the rise of modern medicine, as it became the ultimate decadent luxury.

 Fudgie the Whale Poop

-With the tapering off of major epidemics of plague and the rise of modern-ish medicine, Ambergris could have gone the route of the eye of newt and toe of frog, if not for a rebranding that turned the counter-corruptive into a sexy luxury good.
+With the tapering off of significant epidemics of plague and the rise of modern-ish medicine, Ambergris could have gone the route of the eye of newt and toe of frog, if not for a rebranding that turned the counter-corruptive into a sexy luxury good.
 Both Marie Antoinette and Cassanova consumed Ambergris regularly as an aphrodisiac treat with that new exotic delicacy, chocolate.
-Cassanova liked to share a simple Ambergris and chocolate mousse with a lady friend before bed, while Queen Marie drank it with hot chocolate also flavoured with chilli, coffee, rose petals, deer musk, and occasionally gold flakes.
+Cassanova liked to share a simple ambergris and chocolate mousse with a lady friend before bed.
+At the same time, Queen Marie drank it with hot chocolate also flavoured with chilli, coffee, rose petals, deer musk, and occasionally gold flakes.
 I wouldn’t recommend either preparation.
 It is a testament to how many Sperm Whales were in the world in the 17th century that Charles II’s favourite breakfast was Ambergris and eggs on toast.

 I Must Have This!

-If you are a reader from the US, you will likely never have the chance to sample perfume with this powerful animalic ingredient as the law prohibits the import of Ambergris, though there are a few exceptions for ethically harvested.
-Even if Ambergris is available, be sure to only use products that are ethically sourced and state that they are from beach-cast or beach harvested Ambergris, which ensures that whales were not harmed in the collection.
-For vegans or those that would prefer not to wear endangered whale dung, there is a synthetic replacement called Ambroxan which we will discuss in a later Field Notes.
+Suppose you are a reader from the US.
+In that case, you will likely never have the chance to sample perfume with this powerful animalic ingredient as the law prohibits the import of ambergris.
+However, there are a few exceptions for ethically harvested.
+Even if ambergris is available, be sure only to use products that are ethically sourced and state that they are from beach-cast or beach harvested ambergris, which ensures that whales were not harmed in the collection.
+For vegans or those that would prefer not to wear endangered whale dung, there is a synthetic replacement called Ambroxan.

-Some of D/S favourites that contain natural ethically sourced Ambergris or Ambroxan are:
+Some of D/S favorites that contain natural ethically sourced Ambergris or Ambroxan are: